shaoner/ziti/docs/guide/model.md

 ### Model instance methods

-If the method is global to all model instances, you can use `ziti.setMethod` as explained [here](/guide/ziti/#adding-global-methods-to-your-models-and-model-instances)
+If the method is global to all model instances, you can use [ziti.setMethod](/api/ziti/#Db+setMethod) as explained [here](/guide/ziti/#adding-global-methods-to-your-models-and-model-instances)

-If the method is for a specific model instance, you can use `setMethod` as well:
+If the method is for a specific model instance, you can use [Model.setMethod](/api/model/#Model+setMethod) as well:

 ```javascript
 Animal.setMethod('sayHello', function () {